suika2engine/suika2/doc/tutorial.md

 After saving it, run `suika.exe`.
 Suika2 will show the title screen of the sample game.

-Let's look in more detail.
+Let's look at this in more detail:

 `@menu` is the command to show the menu screen.
 It uses two images.
 `@menu menu.png menu_selected.png` means we use `menu.png` and `menu_selected.png` in the `bg` folder.